FOSS4GAcademy/GST104FOSS4GLabs/Module 4 Lab/QGIS 2.8 and Inkscape 0.91/Module 4 Lab.md

 ### 1. Introduction

-In this lab, the student will learn how to design a proportional symbol map in QGIS 2.6.
+In this lab, the student will learn how to design a proportional symbol map in QGIS.
 This map will show Syrian Internally Displaced Persons (IDPs) and Refugees.
 The figure below shows an example final product that will be completed by lab 5.

 ![Final Design of Map](figures/Final_Design_of_Map.png "Final Design of Map")